-- Drain the noodles and add in the all the carrots, peas, cabbage and pineapple chunks.
+Drain the noodles and add them into the pot, along with the pineapple tidbits.
 Add in the sauce (you may not need all of it, so add a little at a time) and stir until well combined.
 Season to taste with a little salt.

-- Divide between two plates and garnish with additional cashews and cilantro and DEVOUR.
+Divide between two plates and garnish with additional cashews, cilantro and optional sriracha and DEVOUR.

 * I prefer to toast my nuts, but it's up to you.
 If you want to toast them, do as you did to make the cashew sauce.

 FOR THIS RECIPE, I RECOMMEND: